jxnblk/mdx-docs/README.md

 - :memo: Create documentation with markdown
 - :atom_symbol: Import and use React components
 - :gear: Component-based API
+- :computer: Live code examples
 - :nail_care: Customizable themes
-- :computer: Live code examples
 - ▲ Built for Next.js

 ## Getting Started

-- `npm init docs`
+To create a new documentation site, run `npm init docs`.

-- Add to an existing app
+To add mdx-docs to an existing Next.js app, see the [Custom Setup](docs/custom-setup.md) docs.

 ## Using MDX